API overview

 Unleash provides a set of APIs to give you full programmatic control over your feature flags and to connect your applications and services to Unleash.
-There are three main APIs, each designed for a specific purpose.
+The main Unleash APIs are designed for SDK connections, frontend evaluation, and administration.
+Unleash Edge also exposes API-compatible endpoints for low-latency feature flag access.

 The Client API is designed for backend services and returns complete flag configurations with all activation strategies for server-side evaluation.